South Australian Gas Power Plant

 Currently, the generators are owned by APR Energy and leased by the SA Government and already connected to the grid.
 The SA Government has indicated that it will purchase these assets as part of the SA Energy Plan to secure the State's energy supply with a government-owned gas power plant.

-The SA Government has stated that the total cost of the power plant is within $550 million budgeted for the SA energy plan.
+The SA Government has stated that the total cost of the power plant is within the $550 million budgeted for the SA Energy Plan.

 Last reviewed: 04/05/2018